 The True Heart cut has become popular since the mid 1990’s and has become a heavy marketing tool of the industry as less then 1% of diamonds “earn” the distinction of being called Hearts and Arrows.

 It is important to note that:

-3) A Hearts and Arrows designation does not at all take into account diamond color – the same rules of non H&A diamonds apply – in round diamonds look at an H color as your sweet spot. (read more on this page)
+3) A Hearts and Arrows (True Hearts) designation does not at all take into account diamond color – the same rules of non H&A diamonds apply – in round diamonds look at an H color as your sweet spot.

-4) Just because a diamond is listed as H&A it does not mean it will be more brilliant then a non-H&A diamond that has an Excellent cut.
+4) Just because a diamond is listed as True Hearts, it does not mean it will be more brilliant then a non-True Hearts diamond that has an Excellent cut.
 When looking at a diamond you need to take into account its overall cut and appearance not just the fact that it meets Ideal proportions.